oasisprotocol/old-docs/src/operators/architecture-overview.md

 of trusted execution environmeents (TEEs) including Intel SGX and others, but it can be used for non-confidential smart contracts as well.

-Key highlights of the Oasis Network Paratimes:
+Key highlights of the Oasis Network ParaTimes:

 * **Who can manage a runtime:** Anyone.
-We welcome you to use the Oasis Runtime code as a base, copy, or add your own existing paratime.
+We welcome you to use the Oasis Runtime code as a base, copy, or add your own existing ParaTime.
 * **How can validators participate in these runtimes:** Runtime developers will be able to specify conditions on the nodes to run compute for their runtime.
   Node operators can make themselves available to runtimes, or, if you’re a